StarPlayrX/AMI-LattePanda-ChangeLogo/README.md

 # 🧰 AMI ChangeLogo
+Launch ChangeLogo.exe on Windows or Wine/Linux
-- 可用于修改 AMI BIOS 的 LOGO
+Open AMI BIOS bin with ChangeLogo.exe
-- Logos : 个人收藏的一些 Logo
-- 软件版权归 AMI 公司 所有
+Make sure a splash image name shows.
+Replace image with 8-bit .BMP
+  Must be less than 800 x 600 pixels
+Save new .bin
+replace .bin in your flash tool